 The purpose of the Hot Work & Dust Program is to protect personnel and property at UBC Okanagan from a fire caused by hot work or dust production.
 Hot works refers to work that involves open flames or work that produces heat, sparks or dust that may affect the fire alarm system.
 Such operations include but are not limited to welding, soldering, brazing, cutting, coring, grinding, adhesive bonding, thermal spraying, riveting, chipping and thawing pipes.

-This procedure defines the responsibilities and requirements for performing hot work and establishes controls through the use of a hot work permit and checklist which must be completed prior to work commencement and submitted to the Facilities Management as well as the Risk Management Services office.
+This procedure defines the responsibilities and requirements for performing hot work and establishes controls through the use of a hot work permit and checklist which must be completed prior to work commencement and submitted to the Facilities Management as well as the Health, Safety and Environment Services office.
 It establishes the means to assess the work area and the planned hot work activity to ensure sufficient and necessary controls are in place to prevent a fire.
 Hot work will only be performed in areas that are or have been made fire safe.

 Working Alone/In Isolation

 Lockout is the use of a lock or locks to render machinery or equipment inoperable or to isolate an energy source.
 Isolation is the separation of an energy-isolating device from machinery or equipment by means of a gap, barrier, blind, blank, or similar means.

 The purpose of the Isolation and Lockout Work Procedure is to prevent an energy-isolating device (such as a switch, circuit breaker, or valve) from accidentally or inadvertently being operated while workers are performing maintenance or repairs on machinery or equipment.

 At UBC Okanagan, the Isolation and Lockout Work Procedure applies to any work being carried out on machinery or systems, including items that are powered, pressured, or energized, or to any situation where a device is required to be put in place so that work can be carried out safely.
 This procedure is mandatory and will be strictly enforced.